With all the negative news about Google SEO, you might think that Google does not recommend SEO.

 Google expects that new links to your website will happen gradually.
 They expect you to promote your site on other blogs, websites, and social media.

-taking these recommendations to an extreme could actually harm the reputation of your site
+Taking these recommendations to an extreme could actually harm the reputation of your site

-Be aware that any SEO taken to extreme will result in a Google penalty or demotion in the search results.
+Be aware that any SEO taken to an extreme will result in a Google penalty or demotion in the search results.
 If you receive a manual penalty from Google your website will never again rank highly.
 Never.